Roll Out Windows Overview: Find the root cause

 A sash can sag and bind in the frame from worn, dirty or corroded hinges; loose or stripped screws; or settling.
 Loose or stripped screws are the easiest to fix, and they’re usually the most common cause of binding, so start there.
 If you have interior hinges (hinges located in the head and sill area and covered by the sash), open the sash all the way to expose the screws.
 Tighten each one.
 If the screw holes are stripped, you’ll have to remove the sash first to fix them (Photo 1).
 Next, remove the hinge, enlarge the holes and refill them with toothpicks and epoxy filler (Photo 2).
 Then reinstall the hinge screws and sash and see if that solves the problem.

-Next: Check the hinges
+Next: Check the hinges on roll out windows

 Photo 3: Lubricate the hinges